 - Add the garlic.

-- After a couple more minutes add the mince meat and break up using a spoon.
+- After a couple minutes, add the minced meat and break it up using a spoon.

-- Now if you have any red wine open throw in a splash!
+- If you have any red wine open, throw in a splash!

-- Give it another minute or so and add the passata, peas and plenty of seasoning.
-Easy on the salt, go to town with the pepper, is usually how I go about things!
+- Give it another minute or so and add the tomato sauce/passata, peas, and plenty of seasoning.
+Going easy on the salt but going to town with the pepper is how I usually do it!

 - Keep on stirring and simmering the sauce for at least half an hour, then set it aside to cool to room temperature.

 The longer the sauce bubbles away, the more flavorsome it will be, but keep on checking and stirring to ensure it doesn't burn and stick at the bottom of the pan.